felixwaldbach/mirrorserver/README.md

 Important!
 Do not touch /etc/network/interfaces
 ```

-If executed correctly, an instance of the frontend will appear in your default browser listening on port 3000 after starting the application.
+If executed correctly, an instance of the frontend will appear in your default browser in fullscreen listening on port 3000 after starting the launch.sh.
+Launch.sh will first rotate your display for the mirror itself, then check your internet connection.
+If you Pi is not connected with the internet, a wifiManager.js script should let you setup Wifi over the smartphone (not implemented yet!).
+If your Pi has internet access, the script will install important dependencies (jq, mongodb, git, xdotool, curl and dirmngr), look for the Github repo on the Desktop and install its dependencies.
+Then it will configure the database, config.json and .env and launch the application in fullscreen in chromium.

+Since the launch.sh script should start after every boot, it should be configured in the auto-script.

 ## Contributors
 This project is developed and maintained by [Emre Besogul](https://github.com/emrebesogul) and [Felix Waldbach](https://github.com/felixwaldbach).